By Ernest Scheyder

 Dow's owners also approved a proposal to cast a nonbinding vote each year on executive pay.

-Dow makes the popular Styrofoam brand of insulation, plastics, pesticides and parts for Apple's
+Dow makes the popular Styrofoam brand of insulation, plastics, pesticides and parts for Apple's <AAPL.O> iPhone.
+It earned more in the first quarter of 2011 than in all of 2009.

 "We are poised to deliver even more substantial earnings for our shareholders," Liveris told the meeting, held in Midland, Michigan, and broadcast on the Web.
 "Dow is on the right trajectory for future growth."